Analysis | A day-by-day guide to Congress’s high-stakes budget week

 While some sort of government funding bill is racing through both chambers, the House is probably still working on how to pass a bipartisan infrastructure bill and Democrats’ massive social-safety-net legislation.

 Some liberal Democrats say they won’t vote for the first without the second.
 A handful of centrist Democrats say they won’t vote for the second without the first.
-Pelosi only has three votes to spare within her party (though some Republicans will likely vote for the infrastructure bill).
+Pelosi only has three votes to spare within her party (though some Republicans will probably vote for the infrastructure bill).

 Friday: The government shuts down without a spending bill

 Here’s what that would look like.
-It would likely affect the government’s pandemic response.
+It would probably affect the government’s pandemic response.

 “The worst time in the world we want to shut down the government is in the middle of a pandemic where we have 140,000 people a day getting infected and 2,000 people a day dying,” Anthony S. Fauci, the president’s chief medical adviser, told The Washington Post.